Now these tips aren’t quite as important as the previous, but they still demand some consideration if you want your lawn to look its best.

 But in saying that, it’s not that difficult a decision.

-If you have weed in one particular area of your lawn, then use a selective weed killer, and if you have weeds all over your lawn, then use a Triple Action Lawn Treatment.
+If you have weeds in one particular area of your lawn, then use a selective weed killer, and if you have weeds all over your lawn, then use a 4-1 Action Lawn Treatment.
 These are part feed, weed and moss killer so don’t need to worry about damaging your grass.

 When applying either of these you need to make sure you follow the instructions on the bag.
 You don’t want to ruin your hard work by misusing the weed killer and damaging your lawn.